aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 This is key.

-God is not saying people lose their memories; He is saying the **former pain, sin, sorrow, and judgment** will no longer dominate the lives of His people.
+HaShem is not saying people lose their memories; He is saying the **former pain, sin, sorrow, and judgment** will no longer dominate the lives of His people.

 The old order — filled with: